Peripheral Artery Disease treatment in Clearwater Florida

 Angioplasty and Stenting

 Interventional radiologists pioneered angioplasty and stenting, which was first performed to treat peripheral arterial disease.
 Using imaging for guidance, the interventional radiologist threads a catheter through the femoral artery in the groin, to the blocked artery in the legs.
 Then the interventional radiologist inflates a balloon to open the blood vessel where it is narrowed or blocked.
 In some cases this is then held open with a stent, a tiny metal cylinder.
-This is a minimally invasive treatment that does not require surgery, just a nick in the skin the size of a pencil tip.
+This minimally invasive treatment does not require surgery, just a nick in the skin the size of a pencil tip.

 Atherectomy